knikolov2004/msia-423-nikolov/README.md

 confusion matrix `confusion.csv`.
 To change the input and output path for the modelling, you can add `--input` and `--output` arguments to the script at the end.

-### 6. Setting up the Docker image for ingestion and modelling
+### 6. Setting up the Docker image for the web app

 The Dockerfile for running the API call and ingestion scripts is in the app folder.
 To build the image, run from this directory (the root of the repo):